Zopiclone: Contraindications

-EEG and sleep

 It causes similar alterations on EEG readings and sleep architecture as benzodiazepines and causes disturbances in sleep architecture on withdrawal as part of its rebound effect.
-Zopiclone reduces both delta waves and the number of high-amplitude delta waves whilst increasing low-amplitude waves.
+Zopiclone reduces both delta waves (slow-wave sleep) and the number of high-amplitude delta waves whilst increasing low-amplitude waves.
 Zopiclone reduces the total amount of time spent in REM sleep as well as delaying its onset.
 In EEG studies, zopiclone significantly increases the energy of the beta frequency band, increasing stage 2.
 Zopiclone is less selective to the α1 site and has higher affinity to the α2 site than zaleplon.
 Zopiclone is therefore very similar pharmacologically to benzodiazepines.

 Overdose

 Zopiclone is sometimes used as a method of suicide.
 It has a similar fatality index to that of benzodiazepine drugs, apart from temazepam, which is particularly toxic in overdose.
 Deaths have occurred from zopiclone overdose, alone or in combination with other drugs.
 Overdose of zopiclone may present with excessive sedation and depressed respiratory function that may progress to coma and possibly death.
 Zopiclone combined with alcohol, opiates, or other central nervous system depressants may be even more likely to lead to fatal overdoses.
 Zopiclone overdosage can be treated with the GABA_{A} receptor benzodiazepine site antagonist flumazenil, which displaces zopiclone from its binding site, thereby rapidly reversing its effects.
 Serious effects on the heart may also occur from a zopiclone overdose when combined with piperazine.

-Death certificates show the number of zopiclone-related deaths is on the rise.
+Zopiclone is one of the most common drugs in drug poisoning suicides in elderly.
 When taken alone, it usually is not fatal, but when mixed with alcohol or other drugs such as opioids, or in patients with respiratory, or hepatic disorders, the risk of a serious and fatal overdose increases.

 Interactions

 Zopiclone also interacts with trimipramine and caffeine.

 Alcohol has an additive effect when combined with zopiclone, enhancing the adverse effects including the overdose potential of zopiclone significantly.
 Due to these risks and the increased risk for dependence, alcohol should be avoided when using zopiclone.

 Erythromycin appears to increase the absorption rate of zopiclone and prolong its elimination half-life, leading to increased plasma levels and more pronounced effects.
 Itraconazole has a similar effect on zopiclone pharmacokinetics as erythromycin.
 The elderly may be particularly sensitive to the erythromycin and itraconazole drug interaction with zopiclone.
 Temporary dosage reduction during combined therapy may be required, especially in the elderly.
 Rifampicin causes a very notable reduction in half-life of zopiclone and peak plasma levels, which results in a large reduction in the hypnotic effect of zopiclone.
 Phenytoin and carbamazepine may also provoke similar interactions.
 Ketoconazole and sulfaphenazole interfere with the metabolism of zopiclone.
 Nefazodone impairs the metabolism of zopiclone leading to increased zopiclone levels and marked next-day sedation.